 - Custom order forms: does your site have password protected client areas?
 If so, you can create order forms tailored to individual clients, displaying their favorite products.
 This shows your clients you care about their needs, enhancing their loyalty to your brand.

-Now that you know why a WooCommerce order form boosts sales, and some examples of when they’re the ideal choice, let’s dive into building one.
+Now that you know why a WooCommerce order form boosts sales, and some examples of when and when not to use them, let’s dive into building one.

 How to create the best WooCommerce order form

-I’m going to show you how to create the following searchable, sortable WooCommerce order form, which you can further customize to your store’s needs:
+I’m going to show you how to create a searchable, sortable WooCommerce order form, which you can further customize to your store’s needs:

 WooCommerce doesn’t come with the capability to create order forms, but it’s surprisingly quick to do using WooCommerce Product Table.
 This plugin works in all the use cases we looked at above, and more.